 Pace has purchased a 23-acre site in Wheeling with an existing 430,000-square foot building to replace its existing Northwest Division, which is overcrowded and functionally obsolete.
-Pace plans to convert the existing building in Wheeling into a CNG bus garage and improve adjacent roads.
+Pace is converting the existing building in Wheeling into a CNG bus garage and improving adjacent roads.
 Improvements support the implementation of Pace rapid transit service on the Pulse Milwaukee and Dempster Lines.